Mon-Fri 8-16 (GMT +2)

 The doctor always selects the PET tracer on an individual basis.

 At Docrates Cancer Center a multi-professional team, led by Chief Physician of Nuclear Medicine Jukka Kemppainen, is in charge of the isotope diagnostics and treatments.
-The permanent staff at Docrates include a radiologist specialised in cancer imaging and a nuclear medicine specialist.
+The permanent staff at Docrates include a radiologist specialized in cancer imaging and a nuclear medicine specialist.
 This is to ensure uninterrupted and instantaneous dialogue between the imaging experts and attending doctors.
+Read more about isotope diagnostics and treatments.

 An integral aspect of treatment of advanced prostate cancer is a consultation with an oncologist immediately after the diagnosis.
 Our experienced specialists use reliable examinations to determine, without delay, whether the patient is a candidate for new treatment options and subsequently draw up a tailored treatment plan for each patient.